Honours Bachelor of Business Administration – Human Resources Management Online

 • Complete an online application

-You must meet the following requirements for admission to this online Honours BBA – Human Resources Management program.
+You must meet the following requirements for admission to the online Honours BBA – Finance program.

 Application Selection